Children develop at different rates.

 Both of these are considered normal.

 The same goes for speech and language development.

-The average age a child will say his first word or 2 is 12 months.
+The average age a child will say their first word or 2 is 12 months.
 But keep in mind, this is average.

-But, the earlier a language delay is detected, the better.
-And there are certain skills you can be on the lookout for.
+There are certain skills (or lack thereof) you can be on the lookout for.